kiba/Writings/atg/chp4_welcome_to_the_future.md

 Swift made a commitment some time ago to help the formerly fictional SGC with meeting with his government, forgoing any publicity and trusting that secrecy was the best approach.
 To be able to do that, he announced that he was taking a sudden and long vacation.
 Helping out the SGC wasn't something to be taken lightly at all, but it wasn't hard either.
 It was more like a childhood dream come true, a fulfillment of a fantasy, even though it has became a burden and a responsibility.

-Even as a billionaire, he enlisted himself to teaching them the necessary knowledge needed to navigate a modern mac computer, and how to use google and browse the internet safely.
+He enlisted himself to teaching them the necessary knowledge needed to navigate a modern mac computer, and how to use google and browse the internet safely.
 There was no one else to do it.
 John Swift or Vincent Sinclair wasn't much of a choice at all, but they rather not let anyone else on the planet know of their existence.

 So when the SGC requested for a place to stay and set up operation, Swift quickly obliged.